Facts and Figures

 The European Research Council (ERC) – the first pan-European funding body for frontier research - was set up in 2007 under the EU's Seventh Framework Programme for Research (FP7, 2007-2013).

 It aims to enhance the dynamic character, creativity and excellence of European research at the frontiers of knowledge.
 Through peer reviewed competitions the best researchers are funded to perform their research in Europe.

-The ERC is now part of the first pillar - 'Excellent Science' - of Horizon 2020, the new EU Framework Programme for Research and Innovation.
-The total budget allocated to the ERC for the period 2014-2020 is over € 13 billion.
-This represents an approximate 75% increase in the ERC budget compared to the previous seven-year programme.
+The ERC is now part of the first pillar - 'Excellent Science' - of Horizon 2020, the new EU Programme for Research and Innovation.
+The total budget allocated to the ERC for the period 2014-2020 is € 13.1 billion.
+Which means, in real terms (i.e. without considering inflation), an increase of 60 % compared to FP7.

-The ERC counts seven Nobel laureates and three Fields Medalists among its grant holders (see also Prizes and Awards).
+The ERC counts eight Nobel laureates and three Fields Medalists among its grant holders (see also Prizes and Awards)

 Over 20,000 articles acknowledging ERC-funding have appeared in peer-reviewed high impact journals between 2008 and 2013